goal109/book1/README.md

 Created login and sign up
 added books list page where user can click on link and can go to that particular book page.

 --next implementation
 Tweak to bs layout
 sorting books page by year or author adding form for review implementing session variable

+(added new look to sign up & register added perfect session variable)

+--next implementation
+in progress

 ---for my info
-remaining code saved on bitbucket :)
+code saved on bitbucket :)